eddiemcnally/k2/README.md

 With that understanding, K2 is a fresh start, with a better understanding of what's needed.

-CMocka:
+## CMocka:
 Uses Cmocka (https://cmocka.org/) as a unit test framework.

 To install on openSUSE:
 - zypper install libcmocka0 libcmocka-devel libcmocka-devel-static

+## CMake and CTest
+To build using Cmake:
+- cd ./k2
+- mkdir _build
+- cd _build
+- cmake .. -G "Unix Makefiles"
+- make && ctest -VV